baraaHassan/Controlling-Avatar-Robot-Fingertips/README.md

 https://user-images.githubusercontent.com/49837627/150657504-c3e8baa7-a4df-4076-8e96-bcc388475252.mp4

 ## Detailed Report
-Cognitive_Robotics_Lab_report.pdf is the report for the detailed explanation
+Cognitive_Robotics_Lab_report.pdf is the report for the detailed explanation.

 ## Files
 The hand_controller.cpp file contains the main class that controls the communication between the sense-glove and the avatar robotic hand (including the listner to the sense-glove and the publisher to the robotic hand).